Table Of Contents:

 How To Disinfect Baby Clothes?

-Baby clothes can be disinfected using an over-the-counter baby safe disinfectant or with household materials such as vinegar.
+Baby clothes can be disinfected using an over-the-counter baby-safe disinfectant or with vinegar.
 Hot water and sunlight also remove germs from baby’s clothes.
 You may wish to disinfect all the garments, but cloth diapers and baby’s undergarments are the ones that require disinfection.
 Here are the ways you can keep your baby’s clothes germ-free:

 - Prewash disinfection: Try removing as many stains as possible from the dry clothes by scraping them.
 Add some teaspoons of regular edible vinegar to a bucket of water and soak the cloth for 30-45 minutes.
 Vinegar acts as a natural disinfectant removing bacteria from the stains.
 After soaking, wash the clothes the usual way – by hand or in a machine.
 Washing will get rid of the vinegar while also removing any residual smell.
 You can also use a disinfectant liquid diluted in water.